 Sunflowers, for example, are one seed-producing plant that many US gardeners will be able to grow.

-Serving Sesame Seeds to Birds at a Bird Table or Bird Feeder
+Serving Sesame Seeds on a Bird Table or at a Bird Feeder

 Those living in regions in or close to places where sesame seeds can be grown could purchase these seeds locally, even if they do not grow them in their own backyards.